 Dr. Tuan V. Nguyen is a Principal Research Fellow and Head of the Genetics and Epidemiology of Osteoporosis Lab (Bone Biology Division).
-He also holds joint appointments at the UNSW School of Public Health and Community Medicine as Professor of Epidemiology, and at the University of Technology, Sydney as Professor of Predictive Medicine.
-The primary focus of his research is on the discovery and translation of genetic and aetiologic factors that determine an individual's risk of fracture.
+He also holds appointments as Professor, St Vincent's Clinical School, UNSW Medicine, UNSW Australia, Adjunct Professor of of Epidemiology and Biostatistics, School of Medicine, University of Notre Dame Australia, and Professor of Predictive Medicine, University of Technology Sydney, Australia.
+He holds two doctorates in medicine and science.
+The primary focus of his research is on the discovery and translation of genetic and etiologic factors that determine an individual's risk of fracture.
 He pursues both epidemiological and genetic research, often combining the two, to address issues that are transformational, shaping policy and practice leading to better treatment and control of osteoporosis.
 He is one of the highly cited scientists in the field of osteoporosis and medicine.

 In recent years, he and his colleagues have raised a new aspect of osteoporosis: mortality.
 All major fractures are associated with increased mortality, particularly during the first year after fracture in women and especially in men.
 Furthermore, the loss of potential years of life is higher in the younger age-group clearly indicating that preventative strategies for fracture should not focus on older patients at the expense of younger women and men.
 At present, his group is working to identify aetiological factors that can explain the relationship between fracture and mortality.
 Addressing this relationship can lead a novel and early intervention that reduces the incidence of deaths among fracture patients.